 There’s more to the World Muskie Alliance than you may be aware of…It is clear that the focus of muskie fishing surrounds the pursuit of unusually large individual members of the species.

-Therefore, it is our belief that the task of determining the maximum growth potential of these trophy-class fish is of paramount importance to the overall well-being of the sport.
+Therefore, we believe that determining the maximum growth potential of these trophy-class fish is of paramount importance to the overall well-being of the sport.

 In the words of noted muskellunge researcher John M. Casselman: